 Cisco released new security updates on Friday, two rated high severity and two medium severity, to address ASA, NX-OS and CPU side-channel vulnerablities that impact multiple products.

 New variants of the side-channel central processing unit (CPU) hardware vulnerabilities (aka Meltdown/Spectre) have been discovered.
 The new variants dubbed 3A and 4 have been found by Microsoft and Google researchers.

-Late last month, a new vulnerability dubbed "Total Meltdown" was discovered after Microsoft issued patches to fix the previous Meltdown vulnerabilities.
+A new vulnerability dubbed "Total Meltdown" was discovered last month after Microsoft issued patches to fix the previous Meltdown vulnerabilities.